OpenSPP/documentation/docs/glossary.rst

        | 🇸🇦 خدمات الرعاية المؤسسية

    Integrated beneficiary registry
+       "Integrated beneficiary registries incorporate data from programme beneficiary registries of several different schemes.
+They provide a consolidated overview of data collected by different programmes, showing “who receives what” benefits (focusing on beneficiaries alone).
+These are also variously described as ‘single registry’ or ‘unified beneficiary registry’.
+[Definition adapted from https://socialprotection.org/learn/glossary/I]"

        | 🇫🇷 Registre de bénéficiaires intégré
        | 🇪🇸 Registro integrado de beneficiarios